Show jumping horse killings: Literary parallel

 There was open speculation that Story of My Life was a roman à clef novel when it first appeared; to New York Magazine's questions "Is it real?
 Did it happen?"
 McInerney replied, "I'm anticipating some of that kind of speculation, but I'm utterly confident of not having any lawsuits on my hands.
 The book is a fully imagined work of fiction.
 On the other hand, it's not to say that I didn't make use of … That's why I live in New York.
 Mine is not an autonomous imagination."

-McInerney's references to the horse murder conspiracy went unremarked by sports journalists or the general media at the time of the novel's publication, because the scandal itself had not yet come to light in the national press, but the novel received renewed interest in the wake of the Edwards-Hunter extramarital affair.
-In August 2008, Vintage Books ordered an additional 2,500 copies of the book in the wake of the interest generated by the Hunter-Edwards scandal.
+McInerney's references to the horse murder conspiracy went unremarked by sports journalists or the general media at the time of the novel's publication, because the scandal itself had not yet come to light in the national press, but the novel received renewed interest in the wake of the John Edwards-Rielle Hunter extramarital affair.
+In August 2008, Vintage Books ordered an additional 2,500 copies of the book in the wake of the interest generated by the scandal with John Edwards.